 Comet Plus is an initial attempt to counter this trend.
 Whether it works remains to be seen.
 What matters now is that publishers, media outlets, and businesses take action: structuring content to be visible and usable for AI systems while building their own revenue models for the future.

 This is where we come in.
-As an online marketing agency in Berlin, we help you position your content within the AI marketing ecosystem, make citations and interactions measurable, and turn them into new revenue streams and visibility.
+As an online marketing agency in Germany, we help you position your content within the AI marketing ecosystem, make citations and interactions measurable, and turn them into new revenue streams and visibility.

 👉 Reach out if you want to be among the early movers—and benefit from the shift before others set the rules.